-84. Blackwater Worldwide - also known as Xe or U.S. Training Center - is one of the largest of the United States private security contractors; up to 90 per cent of the company's revenue comes from government contracts.
-State Department contracts and task orders with Blackwater in Iraq topped US\$ 1 billion as of 29 May 2008.69
+84. Blackwater Worldwide - also known as Xe or U.S. Training Center - is one of the largest of the United States private security contractors; up to 90 per cent of the company's revenue comes from Government contracts.
+State Department contracts and task orders with Blackwater in Iraq topped US\$1 billion as of 29 May 2008.69

-85. Following the shooting by Blackwater personnel of innocent civilians in Nisoor Square, which killed 17 people and severely injured many others on 16 September 2007, the Iraq Ministry of the Interior revoked Blackwater's licence and threatened to expel the company's employees.
+85. Following the shooting by Blackwater personnel of innocent civilians in Nisoor Square, which killed 17 people and severely injured many others on 16 September 2007, the Iraq Ministry of the Interior revoked Blackwater's license and threatened to expel the company's employees.
 Despite this, the United States renewed the company's contract.
-Only after the entry into force of a new Status of Forces Agreement in January 2009 and the cancellation of Coalition Provisional Authority Order 17 which granted immunity to contractors, was the Government of Iraq able to deny Blackwater's application for an operating licence.
-However, the company is still under contract with the State Department and some Blackwater personnel were working in Iraq at least until September 2009.70
+Only after the entry into force of a new Status of Forces Agreement in January 2009 and the cancellation of Coalition Provisional Authority Order 17 which granted immunity to contractors, was the Government of Iraq able to deny Blackwater's application for an operating license.
+However, the company is still under contract with the State Department and some Blackwater personnel were working in Iraq at least until September 2009.70 made in court by a non-United States Government attorney is not evidence of United States law or any position or practice of the United States.

-86. According to a congressional memorandum, Blackwater guards had been involved in nearly 200 shootings in Iraq between 2005 and 2007.71 The document also raises serious questions about how State Department officials responded to reports of Blackwater killings of Iraqis.
-For example, in the case of a shooting of the guard of Iraqi Vice-President Adil Abd-al-Mahdi in December 2006 by a Blackwater contractor, the State Department had allowed Blackwater to transport the contractor out of Iraq within 36 hours of the shooting
+According to a congressional memorandum, Blackwater guards had been 86. involved in nearly 200 shootings in Iraq between 2005 and 2007.71 The document also raises serious questions about how State Department officials responded to reports of Blackwater killings of Iraqis.
+For example, in the case of a shooting of the guard of

-67 The Government of the United States specified that this theory of immunity applied to civil liability and not to criminal prosecution.
+The Government of the United States specified that this theory of immunity applied to civil liability and not to criminal prosecution.

-68 Center for Constitutional Rights, Saleh et al. v.
-Titan et al. and Al Shimari v.
-CACI et al.
+Center for Constitutional Rights, Saleh et al. vs. Titan et al. and Al Shimari vs. CACI et al.